truongsonghiep/journey-to-the-west/chapter_001.md

 It was indeed a magnificent mountain:
 A thousand peaks stand like rows of spears,
 Like ten thousand cubits of screen widespread.
-The sun‟s beams lightly enclose the azure mist;
+The sun's beams lightly enclose the azure mist;
 17
 17
-In darkening rain, the mount‟s color turns cool and green.
+In darkening rain, the mount's color turns cool and green.
 Dry creepers entwine old trees;
 Ancient fords edge secluded paths.
 Rare flowers and luxuriant grass.